syncfusion-content/asp.netwebforms-docs/aspnet/Gantt/Exporting.md

 ---
 layout: post
 title: Exporting| Gantt | ASP.NET | Syncfusion
-description: Learn here about Exporting with the Syncfusion ASP.NET Web Forms Gantt control, its elements, and more.
+description: Learn here about exporting support in Syncfusion ASP.NET Web Forms Gantt control, its elements, and more.
 platform: aspnet
 control: Gantt
 documentation: ug
 ---
-# Exporting Sf ASP.NET Web Forms Gantt
+# ASP.NET Gantt-Invokes export public method of Gantt object to export.

 Exporting feature provides support to export Gantt content to excel and PDF files.
 To export the contents, the `ExcelExport` and `PdfExport` toolbar items must be added in the toolbar using the `ToolbarItems` property of `ToolbarSettings`.
 When you click, the toolbar exporting icons, it internally invokes the export public method of Gantt object to export.